zicotjia/Zeggle/README.md

    - When rename is called and new name differ from previous name, name of level will change
    - When rename is called and new name is same as previous name, name of level will not change

+-  setGameMode
+   - Check that the new gameMode is properly assigned to the level

 -  setItemRemover
    - Check that itemRemover is not nil when calling init